JBEI/foldy/README.md

 ## Copyright Notice

-Foldy Copyright (c) 2023, The Regents of the University of California, through Lawrence Berkeley National Laboratory (subject to receipt of any required approvals from the U.S. Dept. of Energy) and University of California, Berkeley.
+Foldy Copyright (c) 2023 to 2025, The Regents of the University of California, through Lawrence Berkeley National Laboratory (subject to receipt of any required approvals from the U.S. Dept. of Energy) and University of California, Berkeley.
 All rights reserved.

 If you have questions about your rights to use or distribute this software,